rcowham/gitp4transfer/README.md

 Script to migrate history from a git LFS repository into p4 (Perforce Helix Core).

+As of 2022/03/17 this is functional for a single branch at a time, although still considered Alpha state.

 It loops over commits in reverse order:

 * Checks out the commit (LFS will get the contents of the files)